Flash Gordon (film): Filming

 Principal photography took place entirely in the United Kingdom, mainly at Shepperton and Elstree Studios, and at a repurposed aircraft hangar in Weybridge.
 The airfield scene at the beginning of the film, although set in the U.S., was shot at the Broadford Airfield in Skye, Scotland.

 For the Hawkmen scene, a sixty feet high and 100 feet wide blue-screen was built.
 To light the screen the team used clusters of quartz-halogen lights which required a million watts of power.

 The production used a new optical compositing process created by visual effects expert Frank Van der Veer, which he claimed would cut the cost of the film's visual effects in half.

 The film was promoted as having a budget of $35 million however, Variety noted more reliable sources suggested it was around $20 million, which they said was still a large outlay of money for such frivolity.

 Post-production

-According to a 2012 interview in Maxim, Sam J. Jones had disagreements with De Laurentiis of some kind and departed prior to post-production, which resulted in a substantial portion of his dialogue being dubbed by professional voice and dramatic actor Peter Marinker; whose identity was long considered unknown, even to Jones.
+According to a 2012 interview in Maxim, Sam J. Jones had disagreements with De Laurentiis of some kind and departed prior to post-production, which resulted in a substantial portion of his dialogue being dubbed by Canadian actor Peter Marinker; whose identity was long considered unknown, even to Jones.
 In 2020 interview in Yahoo!
 Movies, Mike Hodges stated Marinker only dubbed "five or ten minutes of dialogue."
 A sequel was proposed, but the departure of Jones effectively ended any such prospects.